 Speaking of opinions, below you will find mine on various online rewarded survey programs I have participated it and been payed through.
-This is based on my experience as a US participant, and I'm not sure which of these sites are available for participants from other nations.
-Hope you find it helpful.
+I don't take paid surveys as often as I used to, and some of these companies I haven't worked with for a while, so I've started to add notes underneath to show if I'm still active and when the reviews were last updated.
+Hope you find these reviews helpful.

 You used to be able to cash out when you'ld earned $5, but now you have to $20 before you can receive a cash reward.
 However, they have other rewards you can get once you've reached $3 or $5.
-I also dislike that you can no longer see how long the survey is from the e-mail they send.
-You can still see this info before participating in the survey, but only after taking a few random screener questions.
+Survey pay per teme spent has gone down.

 You receive points redeemable for cash.
 You can cash out once you reach 1000 points ($50).

 They have an affiliate program, but it's hard to get into (i.e. they didn't let me in -- oh well).

 They are one of the higher paid survey sites, and send surveys very frequently.
 It only took me about a year and a half to earn the $50 cash out (even considering that I missed a lot of surveys due to browser incompatibility).
 The only program I earned more from over the same time period was Pinecone Research.

 They have a very high cash out threshold -- so don't join this site unless you are willing to stick with it for the long haul.

 They pay well ($3 - $10), and seem to send surveys at least once a month.
 Some of their surveys are creative--on occassion in stead of just asking you questions they will have you arrange a photo collage on a topic and then explain what it means to you.
 I like that.